Echinoderma asperum: Description

-General

 The cap is oval at first, becoming convex (or campanulate) with age.
-It is uniform reddish/brown or brown at the centre, breaking up into erect pyramidal scales on a paler ground, and up to 10 cm in diameter.
+It is uniform reddish/brown or brown at the centre, breaking up into erect pyramidal scales on a paler ground; it is up to 10 cm wide.
 The stem is paler, around 10 cm in length, and has sparse brown scales below the ring.
 The ring itself is large and cottony, sometimes adhering to the cap perimeter, and often taking brownish scales from there; these are seen at its edge.
 The gills have a tendency to fork and are free, crowded, and white, with the spore print being white also.
 The flesh is white, and is said to smell of rubber, earth balls (Scleroderma citrinum), or the mushroom Lepiota cristata.

 Similar species

 The brownish scales on the cap and the lower part of the stem and the white gills make the genus Echinoderma quite distinctive, but E. asperum could be confused with other members, such as E. calcicola (which has warts the same colour as the background and non-forking gills which are less crowded) and the rare E. hystrix (which is darker and has dark gill-edges).